Partially identified heteroskedastic SVARs: Inference in Set-identified HSVARs: a Robust Bayes Approach

 \section{Inference in Set-identified HSVARs: a Robust Bayes Approach}

 In this section we present a completely brand new approach to conduct inference on set-identified HSVARs, where the set identification comes from the fact that not all the shifts in the variances of the shocks are statistically different.
-We first describe on how to estimate the reduced-form parameters of the model and on how to check for indistinguishable variances.
-Then, if some of such variances are not significantly different each other, we introduce our Robust Bayes approach to conduct inference on the identified set of interest.
+Details on how to estimate the reduced-form parameters and on how to check for proportional variance shifts are reported in Appendix \ref{app:Est} and Appendix \ref{app:hsvartest}, respectively.
+In this section, instead, we deal with all situations in which some of such variances are not significantly different each other, and we introduce our Robust Bayes approach to conduct inference on the identified set of interest.